transientlunatic/notes-mathmethods/abstract/groups.rst

 Basic Concepts
 --------------

+A Group is a structure consisting of a :prf:ref:`set<def:set>` extended with an :prf:ref:`operation<def:operation>` which together satisfy four axioms.

 .. prf:definition:: Group
    :label: def:group

    A group is an abstract mathematical entity which is composed of a set, :math:`G`, with an associated binary operation, :math:`*`.

-		    In order to be a group, the pair :math:`(G, *)` must satisfy the follwing axioms,
+   In order to be a group, the pair :math:`(G, *)` must satisfy the following axioms,

    .. prf:axiom:: Closure
       :label: ax:group:closure